De Grote Donorshow

 A screenshot of the television show.
 Patrick Lodiers, the host of the show (right), has just announced that no kidney donation is going to take place, and that the show was a hoax.
 The photo to the right of the screen is of BNN founder Bart de Graaff.

-De Grote Donorshow (The Great Donor Show) is a reality television program which was broadcast in the Netherlands on Friday, June 1, 2007, by BNN.
+De Grote Donorshow (The Great Donor Show or The Big Donor Show) is a reality television program which was broadcast in the Netherlands on Friday, June 1, 2007, by BNN.
 The program involved a supposedly terminally ill 37-year-old woman donating a kidney to one of twenty-five people requiring a kidney transplantation.
 After a first selection, three people remained.
 Viewers were able to send advice on whom they thought she should choose to give her kidney to via text messages.
 The profit made by the text messages was given to the Dutch Kidney Foundation.
-The program, due to its controversial nature, had received heavy international criticism in the run-up to the broadcast.
-In the end, it was revealed during the course of the show that the "terminally ill" woman was, in reality, an actress, although the three candidates were, in fact, real kidney patients; they were aware that Lisa was an actress, and participated because they were supportive of BNN's cause to give awareness to the limited number of organ donors in the Netherlands.
+The program, due to its controversial nature, had received heavy criticism from international media in the run-up to the broadcast.
+In the end, it was revealed during the course of the show that the "terminally ill" woman was, in reality, an actress, although the three candidates were, in fact, real kidney patients.
+They were aware that Lisa was an actress, and participated because they were supportive of BNN's cause to raise awareness of low organ donor rates in the Netherlands.

-In a press statement after the show, Paul Römer, the director of the program's creator Endemol, stated that the show was necessary in order to get the shortage of donors back on the political agenda.
+In a press statement after the show aired, Paul Römer, the director of the program's creator Endemol, stated that the show was necessary in order to get the organ donor shortage back on the political agenda.

 Background

-Bart de Graaff, the BNN founder who died in May 2002 (almost exactly 5 years before the broadcast of the show), obtained a donor kidney in 1997.
-De Graaff had renal failure stemming from a car accident in his youth.
+Bart de Graaff, the BNN founder, had lifelong kidney issues after a car accident in his youth, which stunted his growth and required many operations.
+His work in television often focused on satire and crude humour.
+He obtained a donor kidney in 1997, and died in May 2002 from complications due to renal failure.

 The studio from which the show was aired contained photos of him, as seen in the adjacent picture.
-It has been claimed that De Graaff was BNN's source of inspiration for the show, both by the show's host, Lodiers, as well as in the post-broadcast press release.
+De Graaff was an inspiration for the show, and some of the production work for the show was disguised as a show memorializing him.